AlgyJr/ios_guides/Table-View-Quickstart.md

 <a href="http://imgur.com/sI6L9Bx"><img src="http://i.imgur.com/sI6L9Bx.jpg" title="Table Views" /></a>

-This guide provides a quick recipes for setting up and using a simple table view with Interface Builder and prototype cells.
+This guide provides a quick recipe for setting up and using a simple table view with Interface Builder and prototype cells.

 ## Table view setup